Take him out tonight

 So?

-That terror groups in Jammu and Kashmir are planning attacks in the Valley is a new normal.
+Terror groups in Jammu and Kashmir planning attacks in the Valley is a new normal.
 In this instance the intelligence agencies have logically concluded that Pakistan-based groups might carry out an attack on May 23, the day when counting of votes for Lok Sabha election 2019 will take place.
 Although, as per the reports, Indian Air Force bases in Srinagar and Awantipur are the likely targets, nothing prevents the terrorists from changing their mind.
 Or, do they already have a ‘different’ plan?
 Who knows?
 Therefore, a really tough time awaits the intelligence agencies and security forces.

 Three simple things that a common man can do to strengthen their hands are: